to-fer/CS-153/README.md

 # CS-153
-All assignments for Compilers CS153 SJSU
+This repo in a general repo for all assignments for Compilers CS153 SJSU.
+Each assignemnt is a eclipse project that can be imported into Eclipse or inteliJ bu choosing the Assignment<X> folder.